A signpost page to some of the best independent explanations of the facts on climate change.

 Many living in the world’s less developed countries who have contributed little to global heating consider that countries like the UK should be leading the way in making reductions, aiming to reduce to zero carbon faster than the global average

 A word from the Met Office’s Head of Climate Impact Research

 Speaking about the International Panel on Climate Change’s Oct 2018 special report on limiting temperature rise to no more than 1.5 degrees.

 Pathways for reaching Zero Carbon

 Scientists have calculated the total amount of fossil fuels we can burn whilst retaining a ‘medium’ chance of remaining within 1.5 degrees of temperature rise.
 The rate at which we need to transition to zero carbon depends on how quickly we start acting.
 Note that we aren’t even talking about certainties here.
-A conservative approach would keep us well clear of these line, which is why many are calling for moving onto a ‘war footing’ to achieve carbon neutrality much faster.
+A conservative approach would not see us straying anywhere near as close to the danger line, which is why many are calling for moving onto a ‘war footing’ to achieve carbon neutrality much faster.

 And a few words from Lord Rowan Williams

 Rowan Williams was Archbishop of Canterbury from 2002-2012

 Fossil fuel companies are still attempting to throw climate research findings into doubt, with the top 5 oil companies alone spending over $200m per year on PR “designed to control, delay or block binding climate-motivated policy”.
 And with many of the UK’s newspapers owned by wealthy individuals with large investments in fossil fuels, it’s perhaps unsurprising that there is still a sizeable minority of people who aren’t aware of the seriousness of the global problem we face.

 This is why this page links only to highly trusted and widely respected independent organisations who produce objective evidence-based information.